gem5bootcamp/latin-america-2024/homework/design-space-exploration/README.md

 3. **Run Simulations**:
    - Run the workloads from the [Getting Started Suite](https://resources.gem5.org/resources/riscv-getting-started-benchmark-suite?version=1.0.0) that we used in the [Multisim](/slides/02-Using-gem5/08-multisim.md) exercise.

 > Note: There are some bugs in the multisim module that may cause the simulation to hang.
 If you encounter this issue, you can run the simulations one by one.
+To do this, you can list all the experiments with `gem5 <your multisim script>.py --list` and run them one at a time with `gem5 <your multisim script>.py <experiment name>`.
+You can get the experiment names from the list command.

 5. **Collect and Analyze Data**:
    - Gather performance metrics such as execution time, IPC (Instructions Per Cycle), and cache hit/miss rates.